-- Provine, Marie, Monica Varsanyi, Paul Lewis, and Scott Decker. (in press) Policing Immigrants: Local Law Enforcement on the Front Lines.
+- Provine, Marie, Monica Varsanyi, Paul Lewis, and Scott Decker.
+(2016) Policing Immigrants: Local Law Enforcement on the Front Lines.
 Chicago: University of Chicago Press.
 Winner of the “2018 Outstanding Book in Policing Award” of the American Society of Criminology.

 - Varsanyi, Monica; Paul Lewis; Marie Provine; and Scott Decker.
 (2012) “A multilayered jurisdictional patchwork: Immigration federalism in the United States.”
 Law & Policy.
 34(2): 138-158.

 - Varsanyi, Monica W. (2011) “Neoliberalism and nativism: Local anti-immigrant policy activism and an emerging politics of scale” International Journal of Urban and Regional Research.
 35(2): 295-311.